About Avi

 Inspired by an old post by Rui Moura, I’ll maintain here the plain commands needed to setup a freshly installed Fedora or Red Hat system, to include essential softwares they don’t ship by default due to legal issues.

-These instructions are currently optimized for Fedora 8, but most of it works for Fedora 7 and modern Red Hat Enterprise Linux too.
+These instructions are currently optimized for Fedora 14, 15 and 16, but most of it should work on any other Fedora and modern Red Hat Enterprise Linux too.
 Good suggestions provided as comments bellow will be added to this guide.

 Terms highlighted in red should be changed to match your system.